AdobeDocs/commerce-operations.en/help/performance/configuration.md

 >
 >The **[!UICONTROL Developer]** tab and options are only available in [Developer mode](../configuration/cli/set-mode.md).
 [Adobe Commerce on cloud infrastructure](https://devdocs.magento.com/cloud/requirements/cloud-requirements.html#cloud-req-test) does not support `Developer` mode.

-## Asynchronous Configuration save
+## Asynchronous configuration save

-In instances when large number of stores are configured, admin configuration save results in cache clean up for each configured store which can cause potential timeouts on configuration save requests.
-This feature enables saving of admin configuration in a message queue that is processed by a consumer running as a cron job.
-This allows the admin user to save the configuration faster and also defers the underlying overhead of the save request to a background task running as a cron job.
+For projects with a large number of store-level configurations, saving a store configuration can take an inordinate amount of time or result in a timeout.
+The _Async Config_ module enables asynchronous configuration saves by running a cron job that uses a consumer to process the save in a message queue.
+AsyncConfig is **disabled** by default.

-You can enable Async Config save using this command-line interface:
+You can enable AsyncConfig using the command-line interface:

   ```bash
   bin/magento setup:config:set --config-async 1